clojurists-together/clojuriststogether.org/content/news/2022/q1-2023-survey-results.md

 Clojurists Together is starting our next funding round for Q3 2022.
 Applications are open until the 20th of December 2022.
 Apply today!

 Developers can choose between two different funding tiers ($2,000 and $9,000) and can decide on the length of the funding, from 1 to 12 months (for the $9,000 tier).
-In addition, funding can be delayed by up to two months.
+Funding would start from 1st of February but the start of funding can be delayed by up to two months.
 The $2k funding tiers are for experimental projects or smaller proposals, whereas the $9k tier is for more established projects.

 We will be funding 4 $9k projects, and 4 $2k projects.